Coding-Club-IITG/intro/README.md

 - STEP 3: Go to the issues/todo tab and indicate accordingly that you'll be working on that aspect of the project.
 - - For Issues add a comment in the issue thread that you are interested in taking this up.
 - - For todos add an issue that you will be working on that feauture.
+- - Or in some cases join the discussion group mentioned in the repo.
 - STEP 4: Fork that repo into your account <br>
 ![How to fork](https://i.ibb.co/jfbFRt6/image.png)
 <br>